 Sec.
-17-75. - Procedures for filing charges.
+17-75.
+Procedures for filing charges notifying City

-Any person aggrieved in any manner by a violation of the provisions of this division shall file a written charge setting forth his grievance with the city equal opportunity office as provided in section 17-32.
+Any person aggrieved in any manner by a violation of the provisions of this division shall file a written charge setting forth his grievance with the city equal opportunity office for the Fair Employment Commission as provided in section 17-32.